08 Sep How GFCIs Protect Your Home & Family(Last Updated On: January 20, 2018)

 Where Should Homeowners Install GFCIs?

 Everywhere that is applicable.
-A GFCI should be used in any indoor or outdoor area where water may come into contact with electrical products.
+Typically, homeowners use a GFCI in any indoor or outdoor area with the possibility of water contacting any electrical products.

 GFCIs are most frequently used in wet locations, construction sites or other high-risk areas to interrupt the flow of electricity within as little as 1/40 of a second to prevent electrocution.